lucapette/lucapette.github.com/_drafts/some-notes-about-one-to-ones.markdown

   - How to plan them

     I personally don't really plan them.
 As I said, I consider them a tool for the person "on the other side" of the meeting.
-So I ask them how they want to us the meeting as long as we are on the same page.
+So I ask them how they want to use the meeting as long as we are on the same page.
 We consider it a tool to make us happier.
 To clarify doubts, misunderstandings.
 We talk about things that aren't related to work if we feel like.